Lazarus Mazingane: Arrest

 In 2000, a woman was driving on the highway when one of her tyres was deflated by a rock that had been placed in the middle of the road.
 While she was calling a friend for help, Mazingane overpowered and raped her.
-However, she managed to escape, and with her help, the police were able to identify Mazingane as her attacker and arrest him.
+However, she managed to escape, and with her help, the police were able to identify Mazingane as her attacker and arrested him.
 He pleaded guilty to rape with aggravating circumstances and was sentenced to 35 years' imprisonment.
 Months later, Piet Byleveld, the lead detective on the Nasrec case, heard about Mazingane's crime and noticed its similarities to the Nasrec serial killer's.
 He rushed to the forensic laboratory in Pretoria to compare their DNA.
 It matched.

 After learning about Mazingane's background, Byleveld booked him out at Diepkloof prison.
 While going to Brixton, Mazingane kept asking him, "Why are we going to Murder and Robbery?
 I'm serving my sentence, what do you want from me?"
 But Byleveld ignored him.
 Upon arriving at Brixton, Mazingane became uncooperative, swearing at Byleveld as he was forcefully put in a cell.
 A few days later, constables called Byleveld at around two in the morning because Mazingane had defecated in his food and was throwing it at people.
 So Byleveld hurried to Brixton and hosed him down until he calmed down.
 In the days leading up to the incident, Mazingane had incessantly asked to see the detective, but Byleveld always replied, "I'll talk to you when I feel like it."

 At their following meetings, Byleveld tried to bond with Mazingane.
 He bought him The Sowetan every morning so he could see the Soccer results—Mazingane's favourite sport.
 He gifted him a radio so he could listen to soccer broadcast in his cell.
-He also booked him out of jail to visit his grandmother, and bought him snacks, including bar one, Mazingane's favourite chocolate bar.
+He also booked him out of jail to visit his grandmother, and bought him snacks, including Bar One, Mazingane's favourite chocolate bar.
 One time, Byleveld took Mazingane to see his father without making either party aware beforehand.
 Mazingane refused to speak with his father.
 Byleveld went in the house to get a statement from the father.
 He had been following up on a lead that Mazingane had once arrived there in a Ford Escort he stole during a hijacking.
 The father verified it.